Close

 12. For Your Nurses

 Throw in a few chocolates and tasty treats for your midwife and other nurses.
-Childbirth is a huge event, and your nursery has been taking good care of you so far (talk about taking care of other moms and similar huge responsibilities!) so why not make the moment one to remember for the staff and people around you?
+Childbirth is a huge event, and your nursery has been taking good care of you so far (talk about taking care of other moms and similar huge responsibilities!), so why not make the moment one to remember for the staff and people around you?
 A little bit of gratitude and a token or two of appreciation doesn’t hurt.
 If everybody’s joyful, then it’s a win-win.
 Right?

 13. Clean Your Home

 Make sure you clean your home or hire a housekeeping service to do it for you.
 Make your abode free of dust, dirt, stains, and grime.
 You’ll be heavily invested in taking care of your baby in terms of time and energy.
-This is is why it’s best to clean your home rather than leave chores for the last minute.
+This is why it’s best to clean your home rather than leave chores for the last minute.

 14. Consider Hiring a Babysitter

 If you feel it’s too much responsibility to take care of everything by yourself or if your spouse and you both plan to return to work soon, then hiring a full-time babysitter may help.
-Granted it’s a little expensive, but wouldn’t it be stress-free to return home and see all chores taken care of, leaving you all alone with your little one to spend some quality time at the end of the day?
+Granted, it’s a little expensive, but wouldn’t it be stress-free to return home and see all chores taken care of, leaving you all alone with your little one to spend some quality time at the end of the day?

 15. Invite Your Friends Over